After their emergence, LED lights have dominated the market in the fishkeeping hobby, and there’s a reason for that.

-After all one of the main reasons that these lights are all the rage now is their longevity.
+One of the main reasons why LED lights became all the rage back in the day was their longevity.

-Usually, most LED diodes have a life of 50 000 hours and that’s while working.
+Usually, most Light-Emitting Diodes have a life of 50 000 hours and that’s while working.
 All things equal this means that bombarding your plants viciously for 8 hours a day with light would still take a little over 17 years for the last of the diodes to die out.

 But that’s diodes alone.

-When it comes to these fixtures they have movable parts and far less durable side equipment such as their adapters.
-These may need an occasional change now and then but nearly not as often as would the bulbs of a fluorescent lamp.
+All LED fixtures have movable parts and far less durable side equipment such as their adapters, for example.
+These parts may need an occasional change now and then but nearly not as often as would the bulbs of an aquarium fluorescent lamp.

 5. Included features and customization

-When it comes to customization there’s too much going on in the aquarium LED world.
+When it comes to customization there’s too much going on in the world of aquarium LED lights.